Legit-Labs/legitify/docs/policies/member/stale_admin_found.md

 A member with global admin permissions without any activity in the past 6 months.
 Admin users are extremely powerful and common compliance standards demand keeping the number of admins to a minimum.
 Consider revoking this member’s admin credentials by downgrading to regular user or removing the user completely.

 ### Threat Example(s)
-Stale members are most likely not managed and monitored thus increase the possibility of being compromised.
+Stale admins are most likely not managed and monitored, increasing the possibility of being compromised.